 The food industry requires extremely reliable cooling systems to ensure product preservation.

-CO₂ allows stable and efficient temperatures to be maintained in processes such as:
+CO₂ allows for stable and efficient temperatures in processes such as:

 - industrial freezing